-First thing you should do is to make sure that your website is bug free and has no issues, as expansion means more website versions, if any issues exist, they will simply multiply and will make it harder and more time-consuming to fix them.
+First thing you should do is to make sure that your website is bug-free and has no issues, as expansion means more website versions, if any issues exist, they will simply multiply and will make it harder and more time-consuming to fix them.
 So, make sure to test your original website as thoroughly as possible and fix any problems.
-At BLEND we use several different tools, licensed and free to test and fix and issues on the websites and strive for the optimum results.
-Give us a shout if you need any help on auditing your website.
+At BLEND we use several different tools, licensed and free to test and fix any issues on the websites and strive for the optimum results.
+Give us a shout if you need any help with auditing your website.

 Once you have fixed your website issues, you can embark on country targeting by creating different, localized versions of your website and content.
 There are three methods you could follow:

 - ccTLD (Country Code Top Level Domain) – www.blenddigital.co.uk

 If you have a strong attachment to the country you are targeting (i.e. local offices) this would be the option to go with.
 It’s obvious to the users (and search engines) that the company is or has a local presence, and you are more flexible on having a totally different version (content, look & feel) of your website.
 Of course, this means more websites to maintain and increased cost.

 If you are expecting a strong push from international markets this would be a great option.
 You can maintain some metrics that give authority to your sites such as domain trust and popularity of your root domain.
 It’s also a good indication to the users that this is country-specific version for the website.